diagrams/diagrams-doc/manual/diagrams-manual.rst

-*translationally invariant*; that is, they have no inherent location, and applying a translation to a segment has no effect (however, other sorts of transformations, such as rotations and scales, have the effect you would expect on segments).
-Currently, ``diagrams`` supports two types of segment, defined in `Diagrams.Segment`:mod:\:
+*translationally invariant*; that is, they have no inherent location, and applying a translation to a segment has no effect (however, other sorts of transformations, such as rotations and scales, have the effect you would expect).
+In other words, a segment is not a way to get from point A to point B; it is a way to get from *wherever you are* to *somewhere else*.

+Currently, ``diagrams`` supports
+two types of segment, defined in `Diagrams.Segment`:mod:\:

-* A *linear* segment is simply a straight line between two points; you can construct one using `straight`.
+* A *linear* segment is simply a straight line, defined by an offset from its beginning point to its end point; you can construct one using `straight`.

-* A *Bézier* segment is a cubic curve defined by two endpoints and two control points; you can construct one using `bezier3`.
+* A *Bézier* segment is a cubic curve defined by an offset from its beginning to its end, along with two control points; you can construct one using `bezier3`.
 An example is shown below, with the endpoints shown in red and the control points in blue.
-Cubic `Bézier curves`__ are always tangent at their endpoints to the lines from endpoint to control point (shown as dotted lines in the diagram below).
+Cubic `Bézier curves`__ always start off from the beginning point heading towards the first control point, and end up at the final point heading away from the second control point.
+That is, in any drawing of a cubic Bézier curve like the one below, the curve will be tangent to the two dotted lines.

 __ http://en.wikipedia.org/wiki/Bézier_curve